FE8Dev/FE8RProject/FE8_arsenals.md

 ### Other access
 * Sky Guard(from Falcoknight)

+## *Staff*
+A staff that heals in a Plus shape.
+Uses MAG and LCK for healing equation.
+The size increases with each evolution.

+### Earliest access
+Pegasus Medic

 ---
 # Ross
 ## *Axe*
-A 1-2 range axe that gets one extra attack.
-Its fourth version is effective against Shadow enemies and becomes brave.
+A 1-2 range axe with the light element that gets one extra attack.
+Its third version gains STR and SKL scaling, and the fourth version becomes brave.

 ## Dark